Facebook CEO riding high - for now, after WhatsApp deal

 Now, Zuckerberg’s purchase of WhatsApp - while raising eyebrows with the hefty price paid for a company that boasts 450 million users but has little revenue - places Facebook at the heart of smartphone communications.

-“In the U.S. you can dial 911 and get access to basic services,” Zuckerberg said, referring to the country’s national emergency services phone number.

-“We want to create a similar kind of dial tone for the Internet,” he said, citing messaging, search and weather information among the essential online services that he said people throughout the world should be able to access on Internet-connected phones.

-It’s a vision that is sure to have some telecom bosses in Barcelona gritting their teeth.
-WhatsApp and its fellow messaging apps, including Viber and China’s WeChat, have punched a hole in operators’ sales by offering a free alternative to text messages, a $120 billion market for operators.
+It’s a twist that is sure to have some telecom bosses in Barcelona gritting their teeth.
+WhatsApp and its fellow messaging apps, including China’s WeChat and Israel’s Viber, have punched a hole in operators’ sales by offering a free alternative to text messages, a $120 billion market for operators.
 Research group Ovum said telcos lost $32 billion in text revenue last year and will lose $54 billion by 2016.

-But Zuckerberg is trying to cast Facebook and WhatsApp as partners not foes of the industry.
+Zuckerberg and WhatsApp co-founder Jan Koum are likely to cast themselves as partners not foes of the industry in their appearances at Mobile World Congress on Monday.

-The 29-year-old co-founder of Facebook used his appearance at Mobile World Congress on Monday to talk up his company’s recent effort to make wireless Internet access easier and more affordable in developing countries.
+Zuckerberg’s keynote at 17:00 GMT is expected to focus on Facebook’s efforts to make wireless Internet access easier and more affordable in developing countries.

-With WhatsApp now part of Facebook, Zuckerberg said the messaging service will have the breathing room to put its energy into garnering another 2 billion or 3 billion users, rather than trying to generate revenue.

 Facebook’s purchase of WhatsApp is its latest move to transform a platform and company born on the PC into a full-fledged network for a mobile generation.
 Zuckerberg’s progress so far on mobile has positioned the company to take advantage of the fast-growing markets.
 And it has helped boost Facebook’s stock roughly 150 percent since July.